yekokozaw/YeKoKoZaw/README.md

 <h1 align="center">Hi there, I'm Ye Ko Ko Zaw</h1>
-<h4 align="center">I am a junior android developer.As a junior developer, I'm enthusiastic about learning, building, and contributing to the Android developer community.In addition to coding, I enjoy being part of the tech community, attending meetups, and engaging in online forums to learn from experienced developers.</h4>
+<h4 align="center">I am a junior moblie developer.As a junior developer, I'm enthusiastic about learning, building, and contributing to the mobile developer community.In addition to coding, I enjoy being part of the tech community, attending meetups, and engaging in online forums to learn from experienced developers.</h4>

 https://drive.google.com/file/d/1BiKCNdyNm271zljBZYZKYCfHRbBtETgI/view?usp=sharing